vladalexgit/checkpot/README.md

 We welcome bug reports, suggestions for new features, new tests or improvements for existing tests.

-We always try to make Checkpot as modular and easy to understand as possible so everyone can contribute.
+We always strive to make Checkpot as modular and easy to understand as possible so everyone can contribute.

 If you are a honeypot developer you can help your users set it up properly by adding tests for your honeypot.